-Other versions: Also made with a polished aluminium lampshade and also made in black.
-Exist as a floor lamp and a pendant lamp.
+Other versions: This DORIA mushroom table lamp exists with a polished aluminium lampshade and was also made in black.
+It exists as a floor lamp and a pendant lamp.
 These lamps are very rare and hard to find.
 The lampshade is adjustable in height.
 This lamp is model 1198.

-Pendant lamp model K 63150 received an iF Design Award in 1981.
-Klaus Slama designed several lamps for Doria.
+The pendant lamp model K 63150 received an iF Design Award in 1981.
+But maybe that’s a typo.
+These lamps are definitely from the 1960s to see on the used materials, electric components, design and the sixties DORIA label.
+Klaus Slama designed several lamps for DORIA.
 Unfortunately no information to be found about the designer.

 Links (external links open in a new window)